-Serious, life-threatening, or fatal respiratory depression may occur with use of METADOL-D. Infants exposed in-utero or through breast milk are at risk of life-threatening respiratory depression upon delivery or when nursed.
-Patients should be monitored for respiratory depression, especially during initiation of METADOL-D or following a dose increase.
+Serious, life-threatening, or fatal respiratory depression may occur with use of METADOL.
+Infants exposed in-utero or through breast milk are at risk of life-threatening respiratory depression upon delivery or when nursed.
+Patients should be monitored for respiratory depression, especially during initiation of METADOL or following a dose increase.

-METADOL-D Tablets must be swallowed whole.
-Cutting, breaking, crushing, chewing, or dissolving METADOL-D can lead to dangerous adverse events including death (see WARNINGS AND PRECAUTIONS).
+METADOL must be swallowed whole.
+Cutting, breaking, crushing, che wing, or dissolving METADOL tablets can cause rapid release and absorption of a potentially fatal dose of methadone hydrochloride leading to dangerous adverse events including death (see WARNINGS AND PRECAUTIONS).
 Further, instruct patients of the hazards related to taking opioids including fatal overdose.